Cities in Texas That Are Liberal

 • 31.6% red

-El Paso has one of the largest percentages of Hispanic Americans in the country, at 81%.
-With a demographic like that, it’s not surprising that the area is so blue.
+El Paso has one of the most significant percentages of Hispanic Americans in the country, at 81%.
+With a demographic like that, it’s unsurprising that the area is so blue.

 The Rio Grande separates El Paso from Ciudad Juárez; residents here don’t want to “build a wall” that could disrupt the river or their property lines.